F5CodeGuru/asm241consolidated/module1/lab1/lab1.rst

 Connect to the lab environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-From the jumpbox, launch Chrome, click the BIG-IP bookmark and login to TMUI. admin/f5DEMOs4u
+From the jumpbox, launch Chrome or firefox, click the BIG-IP bookmark and login to TMUI. admin/f5DEMOs4u

 Configure a DOS Profile